Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-activism.html.markdown

 date: 2021-05-10T10:57:15.144Z
 cover_image: /images/uploads/05may_episode_thumbnail.jpg
-summary: Sel from Grow Heathrow, Ian from GALBA and Alice from Sky Rebellion talk about their experiences with activism.
+summary: Sel from Grow Heathrow, Ian from GALBA and Alice from Sky Rebellion talk to us about their experiences as aviation activists.
 author: FlightFree UK
 read_time_minute: 8
 ---